AAGI-AUS/Repositories-Guidelines/README.md

 - Repositories need a name.
 The name should be descriptive and follow the naming conventions of the AAGI organisation.
 This may be a project name or an output name such as a package or pipeline.
 - Where applicable, repositories need a license.
 See the [licencing](#licencing) section for more information.
 - Repositories should have a README file that provides an overview of the project, how to install it, and how to use it.

+# Types of Repositories
+Most of the AAGI-AUS repositories will fall into one of the following categories:
+- **Code Repositories**: These contain code for software, libraries, or tools.
+They should include a README, license, and documentation.
+- **Data Repositories**: These contain datasets, including raw data, processed data, and metadata.
+They should include a README, license, and documentation.
+- **Documentation Repositories**: These contain documentation for code or data.
+They should include a README, license, and documentation.

+> Note: These types are independent of the coding language used.

 ## Other Recommended General Repository Contents